College Factual by our College Data Analytics Team

 Communication & Journalism is above average in terms of popularity with it being the #11 most popular degree program in the country.
 This means you won't have too much trouble finding schools that offer the degree.

 For its 2024 ranking, College Factual looked at 16 schools in New Jersey to determine which ones were the best for communication & journalism students pursuing a degree.
-Combined, these schools handed out 2,335 degrees in communication & journalism to qualified students.
+When you put them all together, these colleges and universities awarded 2,345 degrees in communication & journalism during the 2021-2022 academic year.

 What's on this page: * Degree-Level Rankings